1-Platform/one-platform/packages/documentation-spa/docs/spaship/get-started.md

 ### Deploying to One Platform
   #### Setting up the SPAship CLI.
 - SPAship is an open source platform for deploying, integrating, and managing single-page apps (SPAs).
-- SPAship have a CLI client which enables to push the SPA to the specified environments.
+- SPAship has a CLI client which enables SPA deployments to the any specific environment.

 ```sh
 npm install -g @spaship/cli